Patrick Curtis (producer)

 Patrick Curtis (June 15, 1939 – November 24, 2022) was an American film producer, best known for his association with Raquel Welch, whom he married on February 14, 1967 and divorced on January 6, 1972.
 Curtis was instrumental in promoting Welch's career.
 He produced a number of films starring her.

 Curtis was cast in the uncredited part of Baby Beau Wilkes in Gone with the Wind in 1939.
 His uncle was film director Billy Wilder.

 Curtis was a stand-in for Tony Dow ("Wally") on the series "Leave it to Beaver" and appeared as an extra in a few episodes.
 His acting career never took off.

-Kym Karath, Sound of Music actress, alleges Curtis raped her when she was 15.

 Curtis died on November 24, 2022, at the age of 83.
 His Gone with the Wind co-star, Mickey Kuhn, had died four days prior to him.